Volume Above Distance Below: Introduction

 It is important to note that the hypotheses \eqref{eq-thmbetterF} and \eqref{eq-thmbetterd} of Theorem~\ref{vol-thm-better} are equivalent to assuming $g_j\ge g_0$ on a fixed manifold (see Theorem~\ref{vol-thm} within).
 It is also important to note that Theorem~\ref{vol-thm-better} (equivalently Theorem~\ref{vol-thm}) only applies for distances bounded below and volumes bounded above and not visa versa.
 In Example~\ref{Cinched-Sphere} we see that with $g_j\le g_0$ and $\vol_j \to \vol_0$ the $M_j$ can fail to converge to $M_0$.
 This surprising example of conformal metrics on a sphere first appeared in work of the first and third authors \cite{Allen-Sormani-2} and a similar example with warped product metrics appeared in an earlier paper of theirs \cite{Allen-Sormani}.
 These examples converge to a cinched sphere, a cinched cylinder, or a cinched torus.
 In Example~\ref{to-Finsler} we see warped product metrics $g_j$ on a torus ${\mathbb{T}}^2$ such that $g_j \le g_0$ and $\vol_j\to \vol_0$ and yet the Gromov-Hausdorff and intrinsic flat limit of $({\mathbb{T}}^2, g_j)$ is a Finsler manifold with a symmetric norm that is not an inner product \cite{Allen-Sormani}.
 We review these examples in Section~\ref{sect:background}.
 Any weaker geometric notion of convergence must also have the same limit, so one can never prove stability for distances above and volumes below.

 Some might say that the hypothesis requiring pointwise control on the metric tensors from below is too strong a hypotheses to be useful in more general settings.
 In Corollary~\ref{cor-vol-thm} we see that we only need $C^0$ convergence of the metric tensors from below instead of $g_j\ge g_0$.
 In Corollary~\ref{cor-Lp-thm} we see that $L^p$ convergence with $p\ge m$ can replace the volume convergence.
 In Remark~\ref{rmrk-diffeo} we point out that one really only needs a sequence of diffeomorphic Riemannian manifolds for which one can find a sequence of diffeomorphisms for which the pull backs of the metric tensors satisfy the hypotheses of our theorem or corollary to obtain the conclusion since intrinsic flat convergence is invariant under isometry.

-It should also be noted that in the study of Kahler manifolds with fixed background metrics and potential functions, one does have such pointwise controls.
-This is being investigated by Eleonora DiNezza.
+The main results of this paper suggest a new type of convergence which one could study which we now define.